Our Blueprint for Lasting Change

 Building a Culture of Higher Education and Lifelong Learning

-We instill the value of higher education early, guiding students through the college application process and supporting their success throughout their academic careers.
+We instill the value of higher education early and guide students through every step—from college exploration to application support to persistence through graduation and into careers.

 Developing a Workforce with 21st Century Skills

-100% of Mission Graduates’ Career Readiness Series fall participants gained confidence in negotiating a job offer.
+100% of students in our Career Readiness Series gain confidence in negotiating job offers

 Our Impact in Action